 The Irwins and Harriet, a 168-year-old tortoise taken from the Galapagos Islands by Charles Darwin, go on an adventure to see what her homeland and living relatives are like.

 Dr. Dee: Alaska Vet follows veterinarian Dee Thornell as she treats everything from sled dogs to reindeer.
 Dr. Dee and her staff handle extreme cases and unique clients in the Alaskan frontier.

-In Maine, the elite Game Warden Service patrols more than 18 million acres of rugged terrain filled with wild animals ... and wild people.
+In Maine and New Hampshire, the elite Game Warden Service patrols more than 18 million acres of rugged terrain filled with wild animals ... and wild people.
 The Wardens are on call 24/7, responding to life and death situations in order to protect the public.

 Extreme angler Jeremy Wade is on the hunt for fish with a taste for human flesh.
 This rip-roaring ride mixes action and adventure with mysteries, edge-of-the-seat chase and a battle of wills between man and nature.

 We follow wildlife photographer Charlie Hamilton James, who has bought 100 acres of the Peruvian rainforest in the hope that it will stop loggers illegally cutting down trees.

 Four eccentric but passionate investigators embark on one single-minded mission - to find the elusive Bigfoot.
 Watch as the team uncovers startling evidence of the mysterious and highly intelligent enigma both here and abroad.

 Everything's bigger in Texas, including the job of Texas Game Wardens who protect the Lone Star State's natural resources and police its 27 million citizens.
 This elite force patrols more than a quarter million square miles to protect and serve.